4di03/AI-Hoops/README.md

 To play the game for yourself, run gameSP.py, controls are a for jumping left and d for jumping right.

 Stats:
-    - AI Current Highscore: 110
+    - AI Current Highscore: 165
-    - Average ~ 50
+    - Average ~ needs more testing

 TODO:
 - fix ground glitch